Skip to main content Skip to main navigation

 New York Climate Resiliency Plan

-National Grid filed our Climate Change Resilience Plan (Plan) with the NYPSC on November 21st 2023.
-The Plan proposes capital investments to address priority vulnerabilities (i.e., (1) extreme heat, (2) inland flooding, (3) high winds, and (4) ice) identified in the Company’s September 22, 2023, Climate Change Vulnerability Study (Study).
+On December 19, 2024, the Public Service Commission (PSC) approved National Grid’s Climate Change Resilience Plan with modifications.
+National Grid had filed our Climate Change Resilience Plan (Plan) with the PSC on November 21, 2023.
+The Plan proposed capital investments to address priority vulnerabilities (i.e., (1) extreme heat, (2) inland flooding, (3) high winds, and (4) ice) identified in the Company’s September 22, 2023, Climate Change Vulnerability Study (Study).
+In approving our Plan, the PSC found that National Grid’s Climate Plan generally satisfied the legislative requirements.
+However, the Commission directed us to reclassify the Spare Transmission Line Structures Program as a non-resiliency investment and remove it from the Plan.

 It is crucial that National Grid maintains the continuity of energy delivery services to our customers and the communities we serve.
 And building network infrastructure that is reliable and resilient is more important than ever as we face more severe weather events in the face of climate change.